Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 The one in Crook's cellar can be opened by a lockpick or using the ability lockpicking.
 But in some tests the door in Kire's residence was still locked even when the other door was opened.
 So maybe it is reset by some event?
 Would be interesting if the door in Crook's cellar is locked again after returning from forest moon without opening the door to Kire's treasure room.

+Note: In **Ambermoon Advanced** the door limit is reduced to 128, so only the first 16 bytes are used.
+This is more than enough as the original only uses around 40 doors in total.
+The other 16 bytes are used to allow 128 more chests.

 ### Game options